 People with ADHD have difficulties with attention, procrastination, staying focused, remembering to do things, losing or misplacing items, managing emotions, being impulsive and time management.
 They are often creative thinkers and full of energy.
 It is important to be patient with someone with ADHD as simple tasks can often feel overwhelming to them, but they might just need a little more time or support to complete the task.

-To help manage a child with ADHD develop consistent routines at home and school, establish clear and simple rules, only give one or two instructions at a time, praise your child where appropriate and discipline unacceptable behaviour.
+To support a child with ADHD develop consistent routines at home and school, establish clear and simple rules, only give one or two instructions at a time, praise your child where appropriate and discipline unacceptable behaviour.
 A specialist can help you to develop a plan for how to support your child so that they feel comfortable, confident and can reach their full potential.

 Early interventions such as medication, positive parent strategies, school support and counselling are recommended for children with ADHD.
 If left untreated the condition can affect self esteem, relationships, education and career progression.

-If you suspect your child may have ADHD, speak to your GP, pediatrician, psychiatrist or psychologist.
+If you suspect your child may have ADHD, speak to your GP, paediatrician, psychiatrist or psychologist.